gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

   /// \brief Density of the mesh.
 1000 kg/m^3 by default
   public: double density{1000.0};

-  /// \brief Optional SDF mesh object.
+  /// \brief Optional SDFormat mesh object.
 Default is std::nullopt
   public: std::optional<sdf::Mesh> mesh{std::nullopt};

-  /// \brief SDF element pointer to <auto_inertia_params> tag.
+  /// \brief SDFormat element pointer to <auto_inertia_params> tag.
   /// This can be used to access custom params for the
   /// Inertia Caluclator
   public: sdf::ElementPtr inertiaCalculatorParams{nullptr};